apache/age-website/docs/clauses/match.md

 # MATCH

-The `MATCH` clause allows you to specify the patterns Cypher will search for in the database.
-This is the primary way of getting data into the current set of bindings.
-It is worth reading up more on the specification of the patterns themselves in Patterns.
+The `MATCH` clause allows you to specify the patterns a query will search for in the database.
+This is the primary way of retrieving data for use in a query.

-`MATCH` is often coupled to a `WHERE` part which adds restrictions, or predicates, to the `MATCH` patterns, making them more specific.
+ A `WHERE` clause often follows a `MATCH` clause to add user-defined restrictions to the matched patterns to manipulate the set of data returned.
 The predicates are part of the pattern description, and should not be considered a filter applied only after the matching is done.
 This means that `WHERE` should always be put together with the `MATCH` clause it belongs to.

 MATCH can occur at the beginning of the query or later, possibly after a `WITH`.
-If it is the first clause, nothing will have been bound yet, and Cypher will design a search to find the results matching the clause and any associated predicates specified in any `WHERE` part.
+If it is the first clause, nothing will have been bound yet, and Cypher will design a search to find the results matching the clause and any associated predicates specified in any `WHERE` clause.
 Vertices and edges found by this search are available as bound pattern elements, and can be used for pattern matching of sub-graphs.
 They can also be used in any future clauses, where Cypher will use the known elements, and from there find further unknown elements.

-Cypher is declarative, and so usually the query itself does not specify the algorithm to use to perform the search.
-Predicates in `WHERE` parts can be evaluated before pattern matching, during pattern matching, or after finding matches.
+Cypher is a declarative language, and so typically the query itself does not specify the algorithm to use to perform the search.
+Predicates in `WHERE` parts can be evaluated before pattern matching, during pattern matching, or after the match is found.

 ## Basic vertex finding